fbchan/f5-cfy-fw-vnf-onboard/README.md

-# Cloudify Blueprint to onboard F5 VNF onto OpenStack
+# Cloudify Blueprint to onboard F5 Firewall VNF onto OpenStack
-### This blueprint will onboard F5 VNF onto OpenStack environment (tested on Mitaka)
+### This blueprint will onboard F5 FW VNF onto OpenStack environment (tested on Mitaka)

 ## Notes
 > This blueprint support onboarding with F5 License Key string or Integrated with BIG-IQ License Manager.
 For BIG-IQ LM integration, ensure you have BIG-IQ LM setup prior.
 Contact your F5 sales reps to obtains an eval key if you want to test this blueprint.